redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 usufruct of the land, the right of self-determination.
-Gradually faith in the immediacy of a Socialist world revolution, the imminence of the end of the capitalist regime, and the Messianic belief in the universal spread Of the Russian example faded from the minds of Leninists.
+Gradually faith in the immediacy of a Socialist world revolution, the imminence of the end of the capitalist regime, and the Messianic belief in the universal spread of the Russian example faded from the minds of Leninists.
 Doubt began to assail the minds of the leaders, and conquered the mental passivity of the led.
 As for the non-political masses, overwhelmed with privation and poverty, they thought of nothing but day to day existence;